terraform-google-modules/terraform-google-dataflow/README.md

 - Create a Dataflow job

 ## Usage

+Before using this module, one should get familiar with the google_dataflow_job’s (Notes on “destroy”/”apply”)[https://www.terraform.io/docs/providers/google/r/dataflow_job.html#note-on-quot-destroy-quot-quot-apply-quot-] as the behavior is atypical when compared to other resources.

 There are examples included in the [examples](./examples/) folder but simple usage is as follows:

 ```hcl